firemodels/fds/vagrant.md

     update-alternatives: using /usr/bin/gfortran to provide /usr/bin/f95 (f95) in auto mode
     update-alternatives: using /usr/bin/gfortran to provide /usr/bin/f77 (f77) in auto mode

+Since default [Runtime library for GNU Fortran applications](https://packages.ubuntu.com/trusty/libgfortran3) on Ubuntu 14.04 is `libgfortran3` an installation of `libgfortran4` is required to run the a self-compiled version of `FDS`.

+    $ sudo apt-get install libgfortran4

 ## Deploy FDS/MPI to clusters